 The arc of Bow Bridge is the muse of a swoon, a breath stealing swoop, an archer’s bow inducing soft strolls and big questions like “Will you marry me?”.

-Built between 1859 and 1862 during the American Civil War, it was the second cast-iron bridge in the USA (same iron as in a Wagner American frying pan).
+Built between 1859 and 1862 during the American Civil War, it was the second cast-iron bridge in the USA (same iron as used in a Wagner American frying pan).

 So, what else was going on in 1860?